Pornhub: In popular culture

 Pornhub made a prominent appearance in many scenes of the 2013 American romantic comedy film Don Jon.
 Pornhub Vice President Cory Price explained that one of the film's producers approached the company in March 2012, seeking permission to use the Pornhub brand.
 Price reviewed the movie's script and granted them permission, going as far as helping them find clips to use in the movie from Pornhub's content partners (e.g. Brazzers, Mofos, Digital Playground, and Twistys).
-Joseph Gordon-Levitt, director and actor in the film, edited the clips together into rapid-fire montages, also featured prominently in the film.
+Joseph Gordon-Levitt, who wrote, directed, and starred in the film, edited the clips together into rapid-fire montages, also featured prominently in the film.

-Pornhub Community intro
+Pornhub Community intro trend

 In recent years, a three-second drum and bass jingle which plays at the start of Pornhub Community (amateur) videos has become a cultural phenomenon, with Pornhub executives acknowledging its reach.
 In 2020, a video of a student playing the jingle with his band at a talent show went viral.
 In 2021, a TikTok trend went viral, where one plays the Pornhub community intro and gauges reactions to catch unexpected people who visit the website.
 According to some feminist activists, these reactions reflect the over-consumption of pornography across all social categories.
 The community jingle is also played by viewers during Twitch streams to elicit similar reactions.

+Legacy

+The original investors Ouissam Youssef and Steph Manos, who sold their ownership in 2010, founded Valnet in 2012.
+In 2022, Youssef stated he exited the business because he started a family and his "moral compass changed".